Edward H. Boudreau, Jr., Founder and Chairman Emeritus

 Ed holds a Master’s Degree in Business and is a licensed real estate broker.
 His history includes involvement in the Community Associations Institute (CAI); Institute of Real Estate Management (IREM); and the National Board of Realtors.
 He has served on the boards of the Greater Dallas and Texas Apartment Associations and the Richardson Youth Council.
 Ed was a contributing author to Community First, developed the original concept for caionline and has been a speaker for CAI.
 In 1992, he was awarded the Professional Achievement Award from IREM, and in 1993, he was named Property Manager of the Year.
 Ed held a number of leadership roles in IREM National and served as its international president in 2002.
 He served as president of the IREM Foundation in 2009 and 2010.

-Bart Park was named chairman of CCMC in 2014, after serving as chief executive officer from 2004-2013.
+Director Bart Park served as chairman of CCMC from 2014-2018, after serving as chief executive officer from 2004-2013.
 Bart was a young adult when he was hired in 1988 to maintain pools in a CCMC-managed community.
 It was his dedication, work ethic, charismatic personality and grasp of the importance of the work that propelled him to positions of greater responsibility.
 He has experienced first-hand almost every aspect of the business and has served in numerous operational leadership roles, including vice president responsible for the Arizona region where he led the company’s growth in Arizona, New Mexico, Nevada and Utah.
-Bart’s drive to continue the work his mentor Ed Boudreau began—of transforming the industry—is what pushes him and the company to deliver excellence.
-As chairman, Bart guides the CCMC leadership team in setting strategic plans for the company’s growth.
+Bart’s drive to continue the work his mentor Ed Boudreau began—of transforming the industry—is what pushed him and the company to deliver excellence.
+As director, Bart continues to guide the CCMC leadership team in setting strategic plans for the company’s growth.

 In addition to his education at Northern Arizona University, Bart has been awarded both the Association Management Specialist® (AMS®) and Professional Community Association Manager® (PCAM®) designations from the Community Associations Institute (CAI).
 He holds the Certified Manager of Community Associations® (CMCA®) designation by the Community Association Managers International Certification Board (CAMICB).
 Bart served two terms as President of the Central Arizona Chapter of CAI and is a former member of the CAI National Faculty.
 He is one of the founding members and directors of the Arizona Association of Community Managers (AACM) and the recipient of the first Certified Arizona Association Manager (CAAM®) designation.
 He is also an active member of the Scottsdale Charros, an all-volunteer, non-profit group of business and civic leaders that help build our community by supporting youth sports, education and charitable causes.

-D. J. Cole has many strengths and has brought to CCMC more than 30 years of financial and leadership experience.
-But one of his most valued and rare attributes is his ability to connect strategy, numbers and people to achieve successful results for our clients, employees and shareholders.
-D. J. joined CCMC in 2007 as chief financial officer and president of Shared Services.
-In that role he was a catalyst for enhancing reporting, upgrading systems, and reorganizing the team, all with one mission in mind: to serve our customers better.
-He was named chief executive officer in 2014, after serving as chief operating officer in 2013.
+D. J. Cole was named CEO in 2014 and Chairman in 2018.
+His experience includes more than 35 years of leadership, operational and financial positions but one of his most valued and rare attributes is his ability to connect strategy, numbers and people to achieve successful results for our clients, employees and shareholders.
+D. J. joined CCMC in 2007 as chief financial officer and president of Shared Services and served as Chief Operating Officer in 2013.
 Before joining CCMC, D. J. served as chief financial officer of Cold Stone Creamery, the fastest-growing ice cream concept in the United States, where he built and led the in-house finance, accounting and information technology teams during the company’s significant growth from 900 U. S. locations to 1,450 locations around the world.
 He also served five years as chief financial officer and vice president of administration for AG Communication Systems, a developer and manufacturer of advanced products for telecommunications service providers.

 D. J. earned an MBA in financial management and business policy from the University of Chicago Booth School of Business and a degree in accountancy from the University of Notre Dame.
 He spent three years in the audit practice of Arthur Andersen and holds a CPA certificate.
 D. J. is also recognized as a Certified Manager of Community Associations (CMCA) by the Community Association Managers International Certification Board (CAMICB) and as a Certified Arizona Association Manager (CAAM) by the Arizona Association of Community Managers (AACM).
-Currently, D. J. is a member of the Urban Land Institute (ULI), a multidisciplinary real estate forum for industry leaders and policy makers dedicated to creating better places for people.
+Currently, D. J. is a member of the Urban Land Institute (ULI), a a multidisciplinary real estate forum for industry leaders and policy makers dedicated to creating better places for people and serves on the board of Catholic Education Arizona.

 Mary Ann Hopf, Chief Financial Officer, President of Shared Services